kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

 `@HttpClient` can also specify tags for injected components:

 * `httpClientTag` — tag used to select a particular transport `HttpClient` when the graph contains several implementations with different `@Tag` values
-* `telemetryTag` — tag used to select a particular client telemetry factory
+* `telemetryTag` — tag used to select a particular `HttpClientTelemetryFactory`

 ===! ":fontawesome-brands-java: `Java`"

     ```java
     @HttpClient(
-        configPath = "httpClient.someClient",
+        value = "httpClient.someClient",
         httpClientTag = CustomTransport.class,
         telemetryTag = CustomTelemetry.class
     )